mnemnion/mnemnion.github.io/source/_posts/2014-01-17-concurrency-is-an-artifact.markdown

 This is a solution to a hard problem: how to do a bunch of things with only one CPU.

-So I'm guess you have 4 CPUs, which makes the architecture fundamentally asisine.
+So I'm guessing you have 4 CPUs, which makes the architecture fundamentally asisine.

 All your concurrency problems stem from this.
 Do hypervisors have concurrency problems?
 Wouldn't know; bet they don't, because they sensibly allocate processors and memory.